saysora/Color-Discord/README.md

 #### Linux

-Unzip the app folder (leaving it as app/) and then place it in /usr/share/discord/resources
+Unzip the ColorDiscord folder and rename it to app then place it in /usr/share/discord/resources

 Folder structure should look like